hazelcgordon/digitalimprints_experiment/processed_data/codebook.md

 _PK3_value_ - The post is an advertisement
 _PK4_value_ - The post is intended to influence your opinion

-*In the original dataset, this measure appears as PK_1_1, PK_1_2, PK_1_3 etc depending on which advertisement was viewed, the columns here are those in 'imprint_df' which reformats the dataset structure into long form*
+*In the original dataset, this measure appears as PK_1_1, PK_1_2, PK_1_3 etc depending on which advertisement was viewed, the columns here are those in 'imprint_df' which reformats the dataset structure into long form with 4 rows for each pps*

 _PK_ - averaged score